Nestled 200 miles east of Puerto Rico and just a few miles from Saint Martin, Anguilla floats like a giant gemstone in the calm Caribbean Sea.

 Known as one of the most beautiful islands in the world it’s no wonder Anguilla is a top vacation hotspot with miles of stunning landscape to explore, quaint villages, rum shops, romantic restaurants and a climate that defines divine.
 The island also boasts more than 30 of the best beaches in the world so it’s every sun lover’s dream.
 Here’s our picks of the best beaches in Anguilla to help you plan your Top Villas vacation.

-Glistening waters, talcum powder sands and stunning vistas are just a few of the things you’ll find on this palm-fringed bay.
-Known as one of the best beaches in Anguilla, Shoal Bay attracts plenty of visitors from the island as well as day-trippers from nearby Saint Marteen.
+Glistening waters, talcum powder sands and stunning vistas are just a few of the things you’ll find on Shoal Bay Beach Anguilla.
+Known as one of the best beaches, it attracts plenty of visitors from the island as well as day-trippers from nearby Saint Marteen.
 The sand is as white as can be, lined with tiny shell fragments that lend a magical sheen to the entire beach.
 The quiet seas here are safe for all the family and perfect for swimming, snorkeling, diving, kayaking and windsurfing.
-The beach also boasts plenty of restaurants, bars, live music and equipment hire facilities.
-We recommend Shoal Bay Scuba and Watersports, Allamanda Beach Club and Gwen’s Reggae Grill.
+Shoal Bay Beach Anguilla also boasts plenty of restaurants, bars, live music and equipment hire facilities.
+We recommend Allamanda Beach Club and Gwen’s Reggae Grill.

 Sandy Ground Beach